 Another large part of RCE is the social environment.
 We are a diverse team, that meshes well both inside and outside of the office.
 So, if you are looking to be a part of a fun, easy going team, and are passionate about Engineering – Look no further!"

-"Within 3 months of leaving University I am in looking after my own jobs and am out of the office every week on inspections.
+"Within 3 months of leaving University I am looking after my own jobs and am out of the office every week on inspections.
 At Richards Consulting, I am designing new structures every week which vary in size and complexity, so I never have a dull moment at work.
 From foundations to roofs, pools to luxury homes, there is always something new and exciting going on.

 Going straight from University to a professional job was daunting at first, but Richards consulting had great procedures, learning modules and mentoring to help me transition smoothly into designing structures in the real world.
 With a friendly and open atmosphere, I have thoroughly enjoyed my time so far with the company."